One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 C:Users/Pierre/AppData/Roaming/Adobe/CameraRaw/Camera Profiles

-➍ Finally, paste your “dcp” file here
+➍ Paste your “dcp” file

 myusername > AppData > Roaming > Adobe > CameraRaw > CameraProfiles